ihaveamac/ninfs/README.md

 * Extract a game's files out of a CIA, CCI (".3ds"), NCCH, RomFS, raw CDN contents, just by mounting them and browsing its files.
 Or use the virtual decrypted file and start playing the game in [Citra](https://citra-emu.org) right away.

 ## Setup
-The ARM9 bootROM is required.
+For 3DS types, The ARM9 bootROM is required.
 You can dump it using boot9strap, which can be set up by [3DS Hacks Guide](https://3ds.hacks.guide).
 It is checked in order of:
 * `BOOT9_PATH` environment variable (if set)
 * `%APPDATA%\3ds\boot9.bin` (Windows-specific)
 * `~/Library/Application Support/3ds/boot9.bin` (macOS-specific)